-1. Revised Final Plans.
-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit for review and written approval of the Executive Director, final seawall, site, landscape, irrigation and drainage plans in substantial conformance with the submitted plans dated 6/23/00 by Soil Engineering Construction, that include the following measures to mitigate the impacts of the shoreline protection devices and address overall site stability.
-Said plans shall first be approved by the City of Solana Beach and revised to include the following:

-- a.
-Sufficient detail regarding the construction method and technology utilized for connecting the subject seawall to adjacent seawall structure(s) or, where a seawall does not exist, constructing a return wall on either side so as to gradually blend into the adjacent natural bluff. - b.
-Sufficient detail regarding the construction method and technology utilized for texturing and coloring the seawall, below-grade upper bluff retention system and tiebacks.
-Said plans shall confirm, and be of sufficient detail to verify, that the seawall color and texture closely matches the adjacent natural bluffs, including provision of a color board indicating the color of the fill material.

-c.
-The seawall shall conform as closely as possible to the natural contour of the bluff.

-- d.
-The alignment of the below-grade upper bluff retention system shall be revised landward such that it will be approximately 12 feet west of the residence at 327 Pacific Avenue. - e.
-Any existing permanent irrigation system located on the two blufftop sites shall be removed or capped. - f.
-All runoff from impervious surfaces on the top of the bluff shall be collected and directed away from the bluff edge towards the street. - g.
+- 1. Final Plans.
+PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit for review and written approval of the Executive Director, final seawall, soil nails, site, landscape, irrigation and drainage plans in substantial conformance with the submitted plans dated 1/19/01 by Group Delta Consultants, that include the following measures to mitigate the impacts of the shoreline protection devices and address overall site stability.
+Said plans shall first be approved by the City of Solana Beach and include the following: - a.
+Sufficient detail regarding the construction method and technology utilized for connecting the subject seawall to adjacent seawall structure(s) or, where a seawall does not exist, constructing a return wall on its northern side so as to gradually blend into the adjacent natural bluff. - b.
+Sufficient detail regarding the construction method and technology utilized for texturing and coloring the seawall and tiebacks.
+Said plans shall confirm, and be of sufficient detail to verify, that the seawall color and texture closely matches the adjacent natural bluffs, including provision of a color board indicating the color of the fill material. - c.
+The seawall shall conform as closely as possible to the natural contour of the bluff. - d.
+Any existing permanent irrigation system located on the two bluff top sites shall be removed or capped. - e.
+All runoff from impervious surfaces on the top of the bluff shall be collected and directed away from the bluff edge towards the street. - f.
 Existing accessory improvements (i.e., decks, patios, walls, etc.) located in the geologic setback area on the two sites shall be detailed and drawn to scale on the final approved site plan and shall include measurements of the distance between the accessory improvements and the bluff edge (as defined by Section 13577 of the California Code of Regulations) taken at 6 or more locations.
 The locations for these measurements shall be identified through permanent markers, benchmarks, survey position, written description, etc. (the same as utilized for as-built plans required pursuant to Special Condition #5 below).
-The plan shall also document all accessory improvements which will be removed and/or replaced as a result of constructing the below-grade retention system.

-h.
+g.
 During construction of the approved development, disturbance to sand and intertidal areas shall be minimized to the maximum extent feasible.
 All excavated beach sand shall be redeposited on the beach.
 Local sand, cobbles or shoreline rocks shall not be used for backfill or for any other purpose as construction material.